danomatika/joyosc/README.md

 FUTURE IDEAS/IMPROVEMENTS
 -------------------------

-* add multicast support
-* multiple osc send addresses for event forwarding between multiple machines
-* add built in osc -> MIDI and other mapping capability (ala junXion or Osculator)
+* add built in osc -> MIDI and other mapping capabilities (ala junXion or Osculator)

 Notes
 -----